+Due Date: December 2nd Minimum Length: 1500 words Projects must be accompanied by an essay of at least 1000 words and have 4 sources instead of 6, only one of which can be not academic.
 Any topic relevant to a sociological analysis of sexuality may be chosen.
 This might address a proposed change in law or policy; you might detect a gap between what we are taught about sexuality and what our culture demands of us sexually, and want to investigate this; perhaps you have traveled to another society and became intrigued by cross-cultural similarities or differences, and you want to follow the intrigue further.
 For all the possibilities critical analysis is emphasized here, using your own and others' ideas.
 Do not write just a descriptive or summarizing report.
 Explain why these ideas perplex and/or persuade you.
 Setting up your essay as a debate can help you structure this assignment because it can clarify questions that will help you probe the topic.
 Research beyond the assigned book is required.
 While your own thinking is very important, research is valuable because it draws your thought away from speculation or unjustified assertion.
 Various sources may present helpful evidence, but not all sources offer similarly powerful material or insight.
 For example, survey texts are not in themselves sufficient for this assignment.
 In all you must utilize a minimum of 6 sources, but three can be non-academic.
-Which means they don't have to be assessed by Reviewers from a particular academic discipline.
+This means they don't have to be assessed by reviewers from a particular academic discipline.

 Contrary to what is common practise, you must reference more than just quotations.
 Other authors' interpretations, analyses, perceptions, or ideas, deserve credit in your papers.
 Mentioning them does not disqualify your view of their analyses.
 Using first-person words like 'I' is acceptable but remember that this essay paper is not to be an opinion piece.
 It is not a long journal.
-The expected minimum length is 1800 words.
-Grades will be reduced will be reduced by one letter if what you submit is too brief.